 Mow Down Pollution is brought to you by Summerhill Impact and The Home Depot Canada.
-Mow Down Pollution is designed to encourage and reward Canadians for permanently retiring their older, higher-polluting gasoline-powered lawn equipment.
+Now in its 12th year, Mow Down Pollution is designed to encourage and reward Canadians for permanently retiring their older, higher-polluting gasoline-powered lawn equipment.
 If you bring in your old gas lawnmower, string trimmer, hedge trimmer or chainsaw to any Home Depot location across Canada during the event you will receive an instant rebate on the purchase of an environmentally preferable alternative product.
 We will ensure that your old lawn equipment is recycled responsibly.
 No purchase is necessary to take advantage of the free recycling.

 Health and Environmental Benefits